alby13/Triangle-Splatting-Viewer/README.md

 - NumPy: Licensed under the BSD 3-Clause License.
 Copyright © 2005-2025 NumPy Developers.

 The full license texts for these libraries can be found in their respective repositories or documentation.
-If distributing this project, include these license notices as required.

 ## License